 Break off a handful of rice noodles from the package and stir into the boiling water.
 Cook about 5 minutes or according to the package directions.

+Assemble Beef Noodle Pho in 2 bowls by piling in the meat and veggie mixture, then adding the noodles.
+Pour the hot broth over top.
 Top with green onions and fresh pea shoots.
 Serve with fresh cilantro, a squeeze of lime and some Sriracha or other hot sauce if you like some heat.

+If you’re like me you’ll need a fork and a spoon.
 Mr. H is a show off, he can handle chopsticks.
 Me, not so good.
 It doesn’t matter how you eat it, what’s important is to slurp up every last drop of the tasty broth!

 Here’s the recipe: